10 Best CLM Software for Contract Lifecycle Management (2026)

 How fast do you need to be running?

-of contracts can be handled with templates and automation
+of contracts routine enough to be handled with templates and automation

-That figure puts the opportunity in perspective.
-If four out of five contracts your team handles are routine agreements that follow a standard structure, the right CLM tool can automate most of that work.
-Your team then focuses on the 20% that genuinely requires human judgment.
+That is our own working estimate, not a published statistic, and it puts the opportunity in perspective.
+If roughly four out of five contracts your team handles are routine agreements that follow a standard structure, the right CLM tool can automate most of that work, and your team focuses on the remainder that genuinely requires human judgment.
+Check the ratio against your own contract mix before building a business case on it.

 Basic CLM vs. AI-Powered CLM